mindspore-lab/mindone/examples/stable_diffusion_xl/GETTING_STARTED.md

 └── ...
 ```

-We provide the a dataloader for webdataset (`T2I_Webdataset_RndAcs`) that is compatible with minddata GeneratorDataset.
+We provide a dataloader for webdataset (`T2I_Webdataset_RndAcs`) that is compatible with minddata GeneratorDataset.

 1. Set the training YAML config as follows to use the T2I_Webdataset loader.
     ```yaml